BenjaminBorn/academic-kickstart/content/authors/admin/_index.md

 # - Visitors -->
 ---

-Benjamin Born is a Professor of Macroeconomics at the Frankfurt School of Finance & Management and serves as Research Director at the ifo Institute's Center for Macroeconomics and Surveys.
-He is also affiliated as a research fellow with CEPR and CESifo.
-In addition, he consults for the EU Commission's DG ECFIN and contributes as a member of the European Parliament’s Monetary Expert Panel.
-Benjamin Born is an Associate Editor for the Journal of Monetary Economics and the European Economic Review.
-He earned his Ph.D. in Economics from the Bonn Graduate School of Economics.
+Benjamin Born is a Professor of Macroeconomics at the Frankfurt School of Finance & Management and Research Director at the ifo Institute for Economic Research.
+He is also a research fellow at CEPR and CESifo.
+In addition, he is a consultant to the European Commission's DG ECFIN and a member of the European Parliament's Expert Group on Monetary Policy.
+Benjamin Born is on the editorial boards of the Journal of Monetary Economics and the European Economic Review.
+He received his Ph.D. in economics from the Bonn Graduate School of Economics.

  <strong>News</strong>
 - I'm co-organizing the following conferences this year